 Watch Road Conditions

-Tortola’s roads can be narrow and steep.
+Roads can be narrow and steep in some areas.
 If you rent a car or scooter, use extra caution.
-Moreover, taxis are often the safer choice for visitors.
+Moreover, taxis are often the easier choice for visitors.

 Stay Hydrated and Protected From the Sun